-My name is Kevin McNulty, and I teach English, Honors English, and Mass-Media Studies at Penn High School in Mishawaka, Indiana.
-I began my tenure at Penn High School in 1998, and have been advising the Penn News Network since 2001.
-PNN got its start in the mid-nineties, and you can find us at work everyday at pnn.phmschools.org.
+I teach, or have taught, English, Honors English, English as a New Language, and a suite of Mass-Media courses at Penn High School, a Blue Ribbon School in northern Indiana.
+I began my tenure in 1998, and have been advising the Penn News Network since 2001.
+You can find us at work everyday at pnn.phmschools.org.

 A television program and all the work that goes into it provides a great mechanism to teach language & communication.
 Project-based learning is not just a buzzword in the PNN Studio and newsroom, but a way of life.
 Every story is a project, and students work in teams to tell those stories.